boharabirendra/EasyDraw/Readme.md

 - Draw various shapes such as rectangles, circles, and lines
 - Move, resize, and change properties of shapes
 - Interactive UI for shape manipulation
-- Save drawing to localstorage and retrieve
+- Save drawing to local storage and retrieve
 - Export selected image

 ## Installation